Serotonin–dopamine releasing agent

 A serotonin–dopamine releasing agent (SDRA) is a type of drug which induces the release of serotonin and dopamine in the body and/or brain.

+SDRAs are rare, as it has proven extremely difficult to dissociate dopamine and norepinephrine release.
+However, in 2014, the first selective SDRAs, a series of substituted tryptamines, albeit also acting as serotonin receptor agonists, were described.

-A closely related type of drug is a serotonin–dopamine reuptake inhibitor (SDRI).
+A closely related type of drug is a serotonin–dopamine reuptake inhibitor (SDRI), for instance UWA-101 (α-cyclopropyl-MDMA).

 Examples of SDRAs

-A number of tryptamine derivatives have been found to act as SDRAs.
+A number of tryptamine derivatives, specifically α-alkyltryptamines, have been found to act as SDRAs.
 One such agent is 5-chloro-αMT (PAL-542), which has been reported as having about 64-fold selectivity for dopamine release over norepinephrine release and about 3-fold selectivity for serotonin release over dopamine release, making it a highly selective and well-balanced SDRA.
 Another agent is 5-fluoro-αET (PAL-545), which has about 35-fold selectivity for dopamine release over norepinephrine release and about 4-fold selectivity for serotonin release over dopamine release.
-Though selective for inducing the release of serotonin and dopamine over norepinephrine, these agents are not selective monoamine releasers; they have all also been found to be potent agonists of the 5-HT2A receptor, and may act as agonists of other serotonin receptors as well.
+Though selective for inducing the release of serotonin and dopamine over norepinephrine, these agents are not selective monoamine releasers; they have all also been found to be potent agonists of the 5-HT2A receptor, and are likely to act as agonists of other serotonin receptors as well.
+In any case, they are the only known releaser scaffold that consistently release dopamine more potently than norepinephrine.

-UWA-101 is an SDRI that, based on its chemical structure, may also have a great efficacy as a releasing agent of serotonin and dopamine.
+Another tryptamine SDRA is the β-ketotryptamine BK-NM-AMT (α,N-dimethyl-β-ketotryptamine).
+It is the N-methyl and β-keto analogue of αMT.
+The drug is a cathinone-like tryptamine and can be thought of as the tryptamine analogue of methcathinone.
+Its EC_{50} values for monoamine release are 41.3 nM for serotonin and 92.8 nM for dopamine, whereas it only induced 55% release of norepinephrine at a concentration of 10 μM.
+BK-NM-AMT has been described in a patent filed by Matthew Baggott, assigned to Tactogen, and published in October 2024.
+5-Halogenated derivatives of this drug, including BK-5F-NM-AMT, BK-5Cl-NM-AMT, and BK-5Br-NM-AMT, have also been described and patented.
+Like BK-NM-AMT, they induce serotonin and dopamine release.
+In contrast to many other tryptamines, these compounds are inactive as agonists of serotonin receptors including the 5-HT1, 5-HT2, and 5-HT3 receptors.
+In addition, unlike other α-alkyltryptamines like αMT, they are inactive as monoamine oxidase inhibitors (MAOIs).